sudohainguyen/sudohainguyen.github.io/_posts/2023-01-15-beyond-feature-store.md

 ---
 layout: post
-title: "Beyond Feature Store: What we all desire."
+title: "Beyond Feature Store: What we all desire. - Part 1"
 subtitle: Yes, we need Feature Store, how to use?
-tags: [mlops,data_engineering]
+tags: [mlops,data engineering]
 ---

 ## Quick rewind